 It works in reverse when you’re receiving a payment.
 So, if you set up direct deposit with your employer, you’d receive an ACH credit, or push transaction, once the money hits your account.
 Your employer would pull the money from its bank account to pay you, resulting in an ACH debit.

 There are two main categories of ACH transactions: direct deposit and direct payments.

 An ACH direct deposit is any kind of deposit payment made from a business or government to a consumer.
 This includes paychecks, employer-reimbursed expenses, government benefits, tax and other refunds, and annuities and interest payments.

 The second type ACH transaction is an ACH direct payment.
 Direct payments are made by individuals, businesses, and other organizations to send money.
-Common examples of an ACH direct payment would be if you’re paying a bill online with your bank account, or sending money via an online or mobile system like Zelle or Pay Friends to send money to friends and family.
+Common examples of an ACH direct payment would be if you’re paying a bill online with your bank account, or sending money via an online or mobile system like Zelle or Pay Anyone to send money to friends and family.

 In general, if you are receiving money, then it’s an ACH direct deposit.
 If you are sending money, then you are making an ACH direct payment.

 In general, ACH payments are convenient and simple to process.
 (It’s a lot simpler to schedule an ACH payment than write a paper check!)
 And, since they’re electronic with a digital paper trail, they’re also easy to track.

 In terms of why businesses may prefer ACH payments, here are some of the pros:

 - Speed.
 Compared to a paper check, ACH payments can offer a much shorter processing time, allowing businesses to get paid faster.

 - Fees.
 Accepting credit card payments can be expensive when it involves paying processing fees.
 ACH payments can be a lower-cost alternative.